egyjs/ARB-Payment-Gateway/README.md

 }
 */
 ```
-### Marchent hosted payment
+### merchant hosted payment
-to initiate a payment request hosted on the Marchent website, you need to create a form for the card details, and pass
+to initiate a payment request hosted on the merchant website, you need to create a form for the card details, and pass
 the card details to the `Arb::card()` method, then call the `Arb::initiatePayment()` method as shown below
 ```php
 use Egyjs\Arb\Facades\Arb;